Skip to main content

 The Chief Scientist coordinates and supervises the formulation of the national R&I policy and the overall operation of the National R&I Governance System, including the Departments and Bodies involved in both the political and operational levels.
 In addition, the Chief Scientist participates as ex-officio member and supports the work of NBRI.

 The Ministries also play a considerable role on thematic research policy via the Committee of Ministry R&I Coordinators which operates under the chairmanship of the Chief Scientist.
-Overall responsibility for transport lies with the Ministry of Communications and Works.
+Overall responsibility for transport lies with the Ministry of Transport, Communications and Works.
 Urban transport policies are also partly formulated by the Ministry of Interior and more specifically by the Department of Town Planning and Housing, which is the responsible department for the formulation and publication of urban plans.

 Finally, the Research and Innovation Foundation is the national agency responsible for research and innovation in Cyprus and acts as the executive arm of the National R&I Governance System.